coderaiser/putout/README.md

-  -h, --help              display this help and exit -v, --version           output version information and exit -f, --format            use a specific output format - default: dump -m, --modified          add "modified" files when in git repository -u, --untracked         add "untracked" files when in git repository -a, --added             add "added" files when in git repository -r, --renamed           add "renamed" files when in git repository --fix                   aply found fixes of errors to code --fix-count             count of fixes rounds (defaults to 10) --rulesdir              specify custom rulesdir
+  -h, --help              display this help and exit -v, --version           output version information and exit -f, --format            use a specific output format - default: dump -s, --staged            add staged files when in git repository --fix                   aply found fixes of errors to code --fix-count             count of fixes rounds (defaults to 10) --rulesdir              specify custom rulesdir